Business Car Leasing for Self-Employed & Car Expenses

 ✔️Provide the tools, equipment or materials that they need to complete a job

-With statistics covered, can self-employed workers qualify for a business car lease?
+Can self-employed workers qualify for a business car lease?

 You can lease a car through a business if you are any of the following;

 ✔️A Limited Liability Partnership (LLP)

 If you are self-employed then you can get a business car lease because you’re essentially operating as a sole trader.

 So, now that we’ve established that self-employed workers can qualify for a business car lease, what documentation will you need to provide before you can lease a car?